Five types of company culture you should definitely know aboutBlog / August 2, 2022 / with Christoph Drebes

 Customer-first culture is common in customer-facing businesses, for example, retail, food and beverage, and customer service.
 It emphasizes customer experience (CX), meaning that employees are usually friendly, flexible, personable, and responsive.
 Additionally, these cultures are feedback-heavy, as both customers and employees are constantly looking to improve the company’s functions.
 Data and analytics are constantly tracked and analyzed in these cultures, creating constant forward motion.

 Commonly found in finance or public relations, market culture is the most aggressive of all corporate cultures.
-These companies are driven by targets, deadlines, results and output.
+These companies are driven by targets, deadlines, results, and output.
 While employees will find these cultures to be stable, they can border on rigid.
 However, market culture functions as a well-oiled machine, and staff performance is closely monitored to make sure everyone is keeping up.

 Adhocracy culture, a sort of “hustle culture” popular with startups and tech companies, integrates the speed of market culture and the friendliness of customer-first culture.
-They’re flexible, entrepreneurial, and initiative-driven, and typically function with loose structures (meaning the chains of command are more fluid).
+They’re flexible, entrepreneurial, and initiative-driven and typically function with loose structures (meaning the chains of command are more fluid).
 Whether they’re changing the world or pivoting on a project, innovation is a priority in adhocracy, and employees are expected to learn from changes quickly.

 Lastly, clan or collaborative cultures are all about the family, as they’re most often found in family-run businesses or companies with less than 50 people.
-Unlike market culture, who can typically be outward-facing (consistently competing with industry standards), clam cultures are inward-focused.
-They’re less about competition or markets, and more about employees’ interpersonal relationships.
+Unlike market culture, which can typically be outward-facing (consistently competing with industry standards), clam cultures are inward-focused.
+They’re less about competition or markets and more about employees’ interpersonal relationships.
 Communication and collaboration are the more important parts of these cultures, and while success is welcomed, they’re not constantly fighting to get to the top.